PacoReinaCampo/MPSoC-DV/lifecycle/tex/chapters/chapter5.md

-# Hardware Acceptance Test Criteria
+# HARDWARE ACCEPTANCE TEST CRITERIA

 Hardware Acceptance Test Criteria are the predefined conditions, benchmarks, and requirements that hardware must meet to be deemed acceptable for delivery, deployment, or further development stages.
 These criteria ensure that the hardware meets all specified requirements and performs correctly in its intended operational environment.

-## Purpose of Acceptance Test Criteria
+## PURPOSE OF ACCEPTANCE TEST CRITERIA

 **Description**: Acceptance test criteria serve to verify that the hardware meets all specified performance, functional, and regulatory requirements before it is accepted for use or further development.

 **Importance**: These criteria are essential for ensuring the quality, reliability, and safety of the hardware.
 They provide a standardized way to evaluate whether the hardware is fit for its intended purpose and ready for deployment or further development.

-## Key Elements of Hardware Acceptance Test Criteria
+## KEY ELEMENTS OF HARDWARE ACCEPTANCE TEST CRITERIA

 ### Functional Requirements